linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 # THE CONCEPT OF SHORT-RATE MODELING

 Why do we call interest rate models termstructure models?
 Aren't there too many rates for one model?
-The tree-based valuation ex amples found in many books and research papers show us that we can value an any-maturity bond and thereby reconstruct the entire term structure using only dynamics of one-period rate (see, for example, Davidson et al., 2003 [Chapter 12], and Fabozzi, 1994).
+The tree-based valuation examples found in many books and research papers show us that we can value an any-maturity bond and thereby reconstruct the entire term structure using only dynamics of one-period rate (see, for example, Davidson et al., 2003 [Chapter 12], and Fabozzi, 1994).
 Interest rate models operating with the short (one-period) rate  $r(t)$  as their main object are commonly referred to as "short-rate models."
 They are different by construction from so-called "forward rate models," such as the Heath-Jarrow-Morton model (Heath, Jarrow,

 and Morton, 1992) or the Brace-Gatarek-Musiela model (Brace, Gatarek, and Musiela, 1997).
 Both types of interest rate modeling are designed to solve the same problems and are widely used for valuation of fixed income options and embedded option bonds, but operate with different objects.
 Unlike the short-rate modeling family, forward rate models employ and randomly evolve the entire forward curve of the short rate,  $f(t,T)$ , in which the  $t$  is time and  $T$  is the forward time, to which the short rate applies.